Home

 Transition

-I've received criticism that this page it's overly positive.
+I've received criticism that this page is overly positive and the brutal reality is that the vast majority of transwomen will never be able to pass.
 I contend that being positive is better than being negative but concede that far too many mature transwomen transition expecting to be able to pass as a woman.
-Many are deluding themselves and then become seriously depressed when they fail to pass even after extensive and irreversible surgery.
+Most (90% ?) are deluding themselves and then become seriously depressed when they fail to pass even after extensive and irreversible surgery.
 The march of Father Time is particularly brutal for transwomen, and it's vital that anyone considering transitioning takes a long, hard and realistic look at the problems they are going to face.

 "I did feel like I went through puberty at age 24.
 Learning to wear a bra, makeup, date boys, all that - everything other girls learn at age 13.
 And we're alone.
 Most of the time society hates us - people think we're freaks or whatever - so you're doing all this alone.
 And it can be really hard."

 For the vast majority of MTF's, transitioning is in fact an enormous challenge, and probably the most stressful time of their life.
 The former professional cyclist Robert Millar - a married man with a son - is an example of the real-world problems that transitioners face.
-Friends became suspicious when the then 40-year old was seen in pigtails with a suggestion of breasts under his top.
+Friends became suspicious when the then 40-year old was seen with his hair in pigtails and a suggestion of breasts under his top.
 One said, "Every time we meet him he seems to have a bigger chest, but he won't talk about it".
-Two years later he - now she - moved town and changed her name to Phillippa York, leaving friends, family and son behind.
+Two years later he - now she - moved away and changed her name to Phillippa York, sadly leaving her friends, family and son behind.

 teenage boy to a young woman.
 Whilst taking female hormones contributed significantly towards her